Annual Conference of the Association of Chief Administrative Officers of Higher Education Institutions

 Strategic Outlook

-Topics covered: AI as a major driver of transformation for institutions, or just another issue for CIOs?
+Topics covered: Is AI a major driver of transformation for organizations, or just another issue for CIOs to deal with?

-Moderator: Florence Housset, Director General of Services, Sorbonne University
+Moderator: Florence Housset, Chief Operating Officer, Sorbonne University

 Keynote speaker: François Taddéi (Learning Planet Institute)

-Participants: Renaud Monnet (Digital Lab Centrale Supélec), Emmanuelle Hautin (President of A-DSI), Pierre Jannin (Signal and Image Processing Laboratory, Inserm UMR 1099 – University of Rennes), Emilie-Pauline Gallié (IGESR).
+Panelists: Renaud Monnet (Digital Lab, Centrale Supélec), Emmanuelle Hautin (President, A-DSI), Pierre Jannin (Signal and Image Processing Laboratory, Inserm UMR 1099 – University of Rennes), Emilie-Pauline Gallié (IGESR).

 Development of a comprehensive roadmap

-Moderator: Irène Gazel, Director General of Services, Comue de Lyon
+Moderator: Irène Gazel, Executive Director of Services at the Lyon University Community (Comue)

-Presentation of corporate and institutional strategies: methodological elements
+Presentation of corporate and institutional strategies: methodological considerations

 Didier Raboud (University of Geneva),

-David Cassagne (VP Digital at the University of Montpellier),
+David Cassagne (Vice President of Digital at the University of Montpellier),

 Nadia Jacoby (Founder of “Simone et les Robots” and Vice President of Edtech France).

-Implementation of mutualization within a cooperative framework: AMUE, Ragarennes, Mistral Project
+Establishing shared resources within a cooperative framework: AMUE, Ragarennes, and the Mistral Project

-Olivier Wong (VP Digital at the University of Rennes, Ragarennes, and Mistral Project).
+, and Olivier Wong (Vice President for Digital Affairs at the University of Rennes, Ragarennes, and the Mistral Project).

-Relive the extraordinary rise and exceptional destiny that Montpellier has forged for itself over the centuries.
-Take a thousand-year journey through the narrow streets of the historic center and experience the unique atmosphere of the Écusson district.
-The tour includes a visit to the triumphal arch, the mikveh (medieval Jewish ritual bath), and the courtyard of a private mansion.
+Relive Montpellier’s remarkable rise and the extraordinary destiny it has forged over the centuries.
+A thousand-year journey through the narrow streets of the historic center, allowing you to experience the unique atmosphere of the Écusson district.
+The tour includes a visit to the triumphal arch or the mikveh (a medieval Jewish ritual bath) and the courtyard of a private mansion.

 © Montpellier Tourism

-Please confirm your attendance by registering here (ADGS members only):
+Please confirm your attendance by registering here (for ADGS members only):

 Contacts